-- Any self-interest that may hinder your ability to decide.
 A common form of self-interest occurs when the decision-maker stands to benefit financially from a course of action.
 An individual who reprimands a subordinate that is also their friend is also compromised.

-- Consider a role-reversal.
 How would you feel if you were on the receiving end of your own decision?
 This gives the decision-maker the necessary empathy to make an ethical decision not based on personal gain.

-- Instinct and intuition.
 What is your get telling you to do?
 While logic is an important part of ethical decision making, so too is emotion.
 A HR manager faced with the task of mass terminations may have their gut tell them that it is unethical to fire those with the most experience.

 - The Foursquare Protocol is a model that helps businesses make decisions based on ethics.

 - The Foursquare Protocol advocates that a four-step process be followed before a final decision is made.
 The process has a focus on fact gathering and comparative analysis of previous, similar events.

 - The Foursquare Protocol recognizes that logic combined with instinct, intuition, and empathy results in the most robust ethical decision making.

 - Ethical Decision-Making Model: The Foursquare Protocol is an ethical decision-making model designed to guide businesses and individuals in making decisions based on a code of ethics.
 It is particularly useful for addressing challenging situations with ethical implications.